Augustus Meyers, ca. 1856

 Augustus Meyers was a typical immigrant boy living in New York City, when he enlisted in the Army in 1854 as a fifer.
 Meyers would then be sent to Governors Island to the Army "School of Practice" for incoming field musicians.
 You can read more about some history of Governors Island here.
-In 1914 Meyers would write about his experiences at Governors Island in the first chapter of his book, "Ten Years in the Ranks U.S. Army."
-We have included that first chapter here for your enjoyment.
-We encourage you, however, to read the rest of his book as well to learn what life was like as a young musician in the U.S. Army on the western frontier (before the Civil War), as well as life for a Regular Army soldier during the Civil War.
+In 1914 Meyers would write about his experiences at Governors Island in PART I of his book, "Ten Years in the Ranks U.S. Army."
+We have PART I below, so you can flip through it or read it on-line.
+(To read it on a desktop or tablet press the click to read box.
+In a phone, click on a page and press on the expansion icon which appears.)
+We encourage you to read the entire book to learn what life was like as a young musician in the U.S. Army on the western frontier (before the Civil War), as well as life for a Regular Army soldier during the Civil War.